zgutterm/IBMThink2019/3-OpenShiftDeployment/README.md

 ```
 In OpenShift an `ImageStream` represents a pointer to a specific version of a
 container image.
 In this example, the `openshift/java` image stream contains a
-basic JVM environment oriented towards JAR-based deployments such as Spring Boot.
+basic JVM environment oriented towards JAR-based deployments such as Spring
+Boot.
+This configuration specifically tells the Fabric8 Maven plugin to use the
+`openshift/java` base image as the starting point for building the
+`vendor-service` container that will get deployed on the OpenShift cluster.

+2. Configure the liveness and readiness probes that OpenShift will use to
+montior the microservice in the `DeploymentConfig`.

-2. In the `vendor-service` open the `src/main/fabric8/deployment.yml` file.
+In the `vendor-service` open the `src/main/fabric8/deployment.yml` file.
 Update the readiness probe and the liveness probe to both use path `/health`
 and port `8181`: